Josef Terboven: Last months of the war and death

 On 25 September 1944, Terboven, in his capacity as Gauleiter of Essen, was named commander of the Volkssturm units in the Gau.
-In reality, it was his Deputy Gauleiter, Fritz Schlessmann, who executed these duties as he had been Acting Gauleiter in Essen during Terboven's absence in Norway since 1940.
-In October 1944, in response to the Red Army advance in to the Finnmark region of northern Norway, Terboven instituted a scorched earth policy that resulted in the forced evacuation of 50,000 Norwegians and widespread destruction, including the burning of 10,000 homes, 4700 farms and hundreds of schools, churches, shops and industrial buildings.
+In reality, it was his Deputy Gauleiter, Fritz Schlessmann, who executed those duties as he had been Acting Gauleiter in Essen during Terboven's absence in Norway since 1940.
+In October 1944, in response to the Red Army advance in to the Finnmark region of northern Norway, Terboven instituted a scorched earth policy that resulted in the forced evacuation of 50,000 Norwegians and widespread destruction, including the burning of 10,000 homes, 4,700 farms and hundreds of schools, churches, shops and industrial buildings.

-As the tide of the war turned against Germany, Terboven's personal aspiration was to organize Festung Norwegen (Fortress Norway) for the Nazi regime's last stand.
-However, after Hitler's suicide, his successor, Großadmiral Karl Dönitz, summoned Terboven to his headquarters in Flensburg on 3 May 1945 and ordered him to cooperate with winding down hostilities.
-Terboven expressed his desire to continue fighting.
-Consequently, Dönitz dismissed Terboven from his post as Reichskommissar on 7 May, transferring his powers to General der Gebirgstruppe Franz Böhme.
+As the tide of the war turned against Germany, Terboven wanted to organise Festung Norwegen (Fortress Norway) for the Nazi regime's last stand.
+After Hitler's suicide, his successor, Großadmiral Karl Dönitz, summoned Terboven to his headquarters in Flensburg on 3 May 1945 and ordered him to cooperate with winding down hostilities.
+Terboven expressed his desire to continue fighting and Dönitz dismissed Terboven from his post as Reichskommissar on 7 May and transferred his powers to General der Gebirgstruppe Franz Böhme.